 Superdry prioritises customer and product safety and our comprehensive chemical compliance programme ensures these standards are met.

-This work is also at the heart of our Sustainability strategy, with the environmentally conscious production of our products an essential part of our ambition to become the #1 Sustainable Style Destination.
+This work is also at the heart of our Sustainability strategy, with the environmentally conscious production of our products.

 Our chemical compliance initiative considers all stages of the product lifecycle: from the chemicals used in material creation to the washes, dyes and treatments which achieve our signature Superdry aesthetics.
 This includes the chemical testing of finished products and consideration of how chemicals used on these products can affect the environment after purchase and at the end of their life.